oxyg3nium/oxyg3nium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/WalletStatus.md

 2. What is the significance of the copyright and license information at the top of the file?
    - The copyright and license information indicates that the code is part of the alephium project and is licensed under the GNU Lesser General Public License, which allows for the free distribution and modification of the code.

-3. What is the `org.alephium.wallet.api.model` package used for?
+3. What is the `org.oxyg3nium.wallet.api.model` package used for?
-   - The `org.alephium.wallet.api.model` package is likely used to contain various models and data structures related to the wallet functionality of the alephium project.
+   - The `org.oxyg3nium.wallet.api.model` package is likely used to contain various models and data structures related to the wallet functionality of the alephium project.